 - To be competitive, applicants with degrees in disciplines other than Anthropology should have a strong undergraduate coursework foundation in archaeology, cultural anthropology, physical anthropology and the history of anthropology.
 Archaeology candidates are strongly encouraged to have field experience.

 - Three (3) letters of recommendation from former instructors, employers, or supervisors who know the student's work.
 Letters from former university level instructors are preferred.

 - For students whose native language is not English, an official TOEFL score of 80 is required by the University.

 - A Statement of Purpose (sometimes referred to as a Statement of Intent) not to exceed 1000 words, clearly identifying and containing:

 - the reasons for your interest in anthropology,

 - the subdiscipline of anthropology you intend to pursue,

 - your proposed thesis project.

-All application documents (transcripts, GRE scores, letters of recommendation and statement of intent) are due in the department office by January 15th of the year prior to desired admission.
+All application documents (all transcripts, GRE scores, letters of recommendation and statement of intent) are due in the department office by January 15th, 2020.
 Classes are entered in the fall of each year.

 The graduate application is online @ FSU On-line Application Portal